-Below are links to frequently asked questions for trainees in relation to the impacts on training in Scotland, as well as UK National Recruitment.
+Below are links to frequently asked questions for trainees in relation to the impact COVID-19 has had on training in Scotland, as well as UK National Recruitment.
 Please note that these are updated on an ongoing basis so please check back regularly for updates.

 Scotland specific - can be found here on the Scotland Deanery website.